 - The Temeraire universe subverts the magical psychic soulbond stereotype, in that the bond between dragons and handlers is entirely emotional, rather like a platonic marriage — and like a marriage, they can go horribly wrong, with neglect, abuse, abandonment and heartbreak all inferred over the course of the novels.
 Still, for the most part dragons and their captains share an intense and mutually beneficial relationship that ends only with the death of either or both of them.
 The bond is such that British captains (and probably captains of other nations too) rarely marry, as they couldn't share themselves between a dragon and a spouse; when they want sex (or heirs) they have scandalously casual relationships with other aviators, treating it as matter-of-factly as the dragons do.

-- Two races from Codex Alera have this as a power- the Marat (basically, to elves what neanderthals are to humans) can form a permanent empathic link with another living thing that lets them share in some of its abilities, while the titular Alerans bond with the elemental spirits called furies, allowing them to share in the furies' magic.
-Marat Action Girl Kitai gets the best of both worlds- bonded to an Aleran, she gets both a literal bound companion (and, ultimately, lover), in addition to gaining access to his magic once the Call finally gets him off hold.
+- Two races from Codex Alera have this as a power—the Marat (basically, to elves what neanderthals are to humans) can form a permanent empathic link with another living thing that lets them share in some of its abilities, while the titular Alerans bond with the elemental spirits called furies, allowing them to share in the furies' magic.
+Marat Action Girl Kitai gets the best of both worlds—bonded to an Aleran, she gets both a literal bound companion (and, ultimately, lover), in addition to gaining access to his magic once the Call finally takes him off hold.
 In return, he gains improved senses and endurance from her.

-- The Vlad Taltos novels play with this trope with Loiosh and Vlad, to the point of being a Take That at the Pern novels' fire-lizards.
+- The Dragaera novels featuring Vlad Taltos play with this trope with Loiosh and Vlad, to the point of being a Take That! at the Pern novels' fire-lizards.

-- In the Star Wars Expanded Universe, banthas (the big woolly, horned beasts of burden in Episode IV) were paired with young Tusken Raiders as companions for life.
+- Banthas (the big woolly, horned beasts of burden in Episode IV) were paired with young Tusken Raiders as companions for life.
 From the Star Wars wiki: